mikepred/MAP/memory-bank/progress.md

 This document outlines what currently works, what is left to build, the current status of the project, known issues, and the evolution of project decisions.
 This file is expected to be updated frequently.

+# Progress

+This document outlines what currently works, what is left to build, the current status of the project, known issues, and the evolution of project decisions.
+This file is expected to be updated frequently.

 ## What Works

 *   `text_analyzer/README.md` has been comprehensively updated and aligns with project goals.